Where to Put Your Code: Update(), Flush() or Render()

-In the world script update() you can put all functions to be called every frame while your application executes.
-It serves for implementing any logic.
-In brief, you can control a lot of things (whether graphics-related or not) from within the update().
+In the world script update() you can specify all functions you want to be called every frame while your application executes.
+It serves for implementing rendering logic.
+In brief, everything graphics-related is to be controlled from withinupdate().
 Here you can:

 - move nodes around the scene and rotate them

 - change any parameters of nodes

 - control skinned animation

 Callbacks set in the update() (for example, by using WorldTrigger or widget callbacks) are not executed immediately.
 They will be run only when the next engine function is called: that is, before flush(), if any (in the current frame), or before the next update() (in the following frame) — whatever comes first.